 Boron is a chemical element with symbol B that is found in food and the environment and is taken as medicine.
 Greater fruit and vegetable consumption could significantly increase boron intakes, especially Avocado .
 Estimated daily intake of boron ranges from 0.3-41 mg per day .
 B may be involved in a number of clinical conditions such as arthritis, however, more research needs to be done before B is accepted as an essential nutrient for humans.
-Dietary boron influences the activity of many metabolic enzymes, as well as the metabolism of steroid hormones and several micronutrients, including calcium, magnesium, and vitamin D. In the bodybuilding world various forms of boron are emerging as a testosterone boosters.
+Dietary boron influences the activity of many metabolic enzymes, as well as the metabolism of steroid hormones and several micronutrients, including calcium, magnesium, and vitamin D. In the bodybuilding world various forms of boron are emerging as testosterone boosters.

 Foods Rich in Boron (mg/100 g) :